 - Wear loose, comfortable clothing that allows you to move.

-- Please shower before class.
+- Please bathe or shower before class.

 - Do not wear perfume, essential oils or strong scents.
 Essential oils trigger migraines in some students.